Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Conclusions

 \section{Conclusions}

-We have generalized Incremental Nonlinear Dynamic Inversion (INDI) for the control of linear accelerations of a quadrotor subject to disturbances.
-The experiment in the windtunnel shows that the INDI controller better resists gusts than a traditional Proportional Integral Derivative (PID) controller.
-In the experiments, the quadrotor received four Hz position updates, which means that the technique can readily be applied outdoors with standard GPS modules.
-This is demonstrated in an outdoor experiment, where the INDI controller shows similar performance benefits as in the windtunnel.
-This outer loop INDI controller can increase the ability of Micro Aerial Vehicles to perform tasks that require accurate position control under gusty conditions, such as flying near obstacles, entering a building through a window, etc.
+In this paper, the control of a micro air vehicle using Incremental Nonlinear Dynamic Inversion (INDI) has been demonstrated for both the inner loop (attitude control) as well as the outer loop (position control) in a cascaded fashion.
+The disturbance rejection performance of the resultant controller is examined by flying in and out of a 10 m/s windtunnel flow, showing a more than 7 times lower maximum position deviation than a comparable PID controller.
+From other experiments it was concluded that the control method is applicable outdoors and that also the control effectiveness of the actuators on the thrust can be adapted online.
+The nonlinear calculation of the thrust vector increment reduces the maximum error in vertical acceleration tracking for an aggressive maneuver, but further research is needed to establish if this method yields significant benefits.

+The controller derived in this paper can provide two main benefits.
+Firstly, the disturbance rejection properties can allow vehicles to operate close to obstacles in gusty environments.
+Secondly, all parameters, except the position and velocity gains, can be determined based on a test flight and an identification of the actuator dynamics.
+This makes implementation on new platforms easy and straightforward.
+Finally, the online adaptation of the control effectiveness can account for changes made to an airframe, and offer even more ease of use.

-\subsection{Future Work}
+\subsection{Future work}

-The investigation of the effects of linearization in the outer loop gives rise to the question if the linearizations in the inner loop are adequately justified.
-A solution could be to linearly calculate increments for the inner loop, and then use the nonlinear mapping of Figure \ref{fig:thrustcurve} to map the linear increments to the correct nonlinear increments.
+The investigation of the effects of linearization in the outer loop indicates that the performance of the inner loop may be further improved by considering the nonlinear relation of rpm and thrust.
+This could be done by linearly calculating increments for the inner loop, and then use the nonlinear mapping of Figure \ref{fig:thrustcurve} to map the linear increments to the correct nonlinear increments.

 Though the inner and outer loop INDI controllers are quite robust, a situation that can still lead to instability is saturation of the actuators.
 In this case, doing the control allocation through the inverse of the control effectiveness matrix and saturating the resultant control vector, leads to a suboptimal realization of the control objective, because some axes are more important than others.
-Taking the axis priorities into account when calculating the control vector might solve this problem.
+Preliminary research shows that this problem can be solved by taking the axis priorities into account when calculating the control vector \citep{smeur2017}.

+In the derivation of the outer loop INDI controller, it was assumed that changes in $\psi$ would be small, such that the derivative of the thrust vector with respect to $\psi$ could be neglected.
+A better solution may be to switch to a different Euler angle rotation order.
+Instead of the common ZYX order, which is used in this paper, a better choice may be the XYZ order.
+This will remove any dependency of the thrust vector on the angle $\psi$.